rusudinu/FocusTimeKeeper/README.md

 # Focus: Time Keeper

 📄 Daily Schedule
-With the help of the daily agneda, you can organize with ease!
+With the help of the daily agenda, you can organize with ease!
 Create a preset for each day of the week or a custom program for a certain day of the year.

 📄 Focus Mode
 If you want to get rid of the phone addiction, you can activate this mode.
 When you use an app like Whatsapp, Facebook, Reddit, etc., you will be notified regarding the fact that you are using your phone.
 The longer you can resist, the more Focus Points you will get.